-However, the definitions of political donations, political organisations and political expenditure used in the Companies Act 2006 are very wide and the penalties for breaching the legislation, even if inadvertent, are severe.
-As a result, such definitions may cover activities that form part of relationships that are an accepted part of engaging with our stakeholders.
+However, the definitions of political donations, political parties, political organisations and political expenditure used in the Companies Act 2006 are very wide.
+As a result, such definitions may cover activities that form part of relationships that are an accepted part of engaging with our stakeholders, such as sponsorship, subscriptions, payment of expenses and support for bodies representing the business community in policy review or reform.
+The penalties for breaching the legislation, even if inadvertently, are severe.

 The activities referred to above are not designed to support any political party nor to influence public support for any political party.
-The authority the Company is requesting is a precautionary measure to ensure that the Company can continue to support meeting the community and put forward its views without inadvertently breaching the Companies Act 2006.
+The authority the Company is requesting is a precautionary measure to ensure that the Company can continue to support the community and put forward its views without inadvertently breaching the Companies Act 2006.